Maeve-Everett/pythonCode/README.md

 # pythonCode
-A repository of all my main python programs
+A repository of random python programs and stuff.
+Most of it is stuff I've used to learn new libraries or something similar.